Schema and Statement Evolution with Confluent Cloud for Apache Flink

 Alternatively, you can set this by using statement properties, like sql.tables.scan.startup.mode, and the SET statement.
 While dynamic table option hints enable you to configure the starting offset for each table independently, the statement properties affect the starting offset for all tables that this statement reads from.

-When reprocessing a partial history of the source tables, and depending on your query, you may want to add an additional filter predicate to your tables, to avoid incorrect results.
-For example, if your query performs windowed aggregations on ten-minute tumbling windows, you may want to start reading from exactly the beginning of a window to avoid an incomplete window at the start.
-This could be achieved by adding a WHERE event_time > '<timestamp>' clause to the respective source tables, where event_time is the name of the column that is used for windowing, and <timestamp> lies within the history of messages that are reprocessed and aligns with the start of one of the ten-minute windows, for example, 2024-06-11 15:40:00.
+When reprocessing a partial history of the source tables, and depending on your query, you might want to add an additional filter predicate to your tables to avoid incorrect results.
+For example, if your query performs windowed aggregations on ten-minute tumbling windows, you might want to start reading from exactly the beginning of a window to avoid an incomplete window at the start.
+To handle this, add a WHERE event_time > '<timestamp>' clause to the respective source tables, where event_time is the name of the column that the query uses for windowing, and <timestamp> lies within the history of messages that you reprocess and aligns with the start of one of the ten-minute windows, for example, 2024-06-11 15:40:00.

 Special case: Carrying over offsets of previous statements

-When a statement is stopped, status.latest_offsets contains the latest offset for each partition of each of the source tables:
+When you stop a statement, status.latest_offsets contains the latest offset for each partition of each of the source tables:

 status: